LarsNorlander/dev-diary/seven-something-in-seven-weeks.md

 ### 6:04 PM

 Got to finish Scala today and read a bit on Erlang.
 I had some trouble with Scala for a bit because of some deprecated stuff in the book but I got over it.
 I find it cool to see Erlang now that I've seen Prolog and how Erlang is based on it.

+## August 5, 2018

+Didn't get to work on anything today because I spent the entire day out with family.
+I'll resume tomorrow.